Home Legal Product Disclosure Statement

 The Maturity Date is the date your Forward Contract expires; in other words, the date on which you are required to send us the funds you are selling.
 When you enter into a Forward Contract, the Maturity Date will be agreed and cannot be changed without our consent.

 We may, at our discretion, agree to allow you to vary the Maturity Date you have booked.
 We may also allow you to pay some or all of the amount you are transferring early at some time before the Maturity Date (“Pre-Delivery”) or we may allow you to extend the Maturity Date (“Rollover”), but not for longer than 12 months from the date you entered into the Forward Contract.
-If we agree to such a variation, the Forward Margin will change.
+If we agree to such a variation, the Forward Margin may change.

 6.6 Advance Payment